Nourreddine1920/ADC-Interface-STM32/README.md

-####  Enable ADC and GPIO clock
+####  👉Enable ADC and GPIO clock

 > I am using multiple channels for ADC1 in this tutorial.
 To be precise, I am going to use channel 1 and channel 4.

 Channel is is connected to the PA1 and channel 4 is connected to PA4

-So I would need to enable the GPIOA clock here.
+📌 So I would need to enable the GPIOA clock here.

 Enable clocks